usrme/powerline-tailscale/README.md

 ## Configuration

 Only three highlight groups are necessary to be defined in order for `powerline-tailscale` to work.
-These can be set up in `~/.config/powerline/colorschemes/default.json`:
+These can be set up in `~/.config/powerline/colorschemes/default.json`.
+You are free to choose any colors you want.

 ```json
 {